-An installation aims to link together heterogeneous archival materials with layers of images, projections, sounds, and videos.
-The blow-up photographs and blueprints of the cinema from the 60s are overlapped and rolled on an iron stand.
+An installation aims to link together heterogeneous archival materials with layers of images, projections, sound and videos.
+A digital collage of a photograph and a blueprint of the cinema from the 60s is projected on the wall.
 The sentence “Thus the silent dreams entered in the room” from Carlo Emilio Gadda’s short-story “Cinema” (1931) becomes a luminous trace projected in the room that revokes the primitive experience of movie-going.
 A story told by a spectator becomes visual material again in the video “fregüja”, which is related to the presence of a Motta shop and the consumption of sweets during the films.
 Five podcasts (“Piazzale Loreto”, “Marialuisa”, “Cinema Garibaldi/Paris/Brera”, “Fregüja” and “Gadda” the artist’s voice and excerpts of interviews reveal the research process.
 A grey binder contains fragments of books, documents from archives (particularly Archivio Civico Fotografico, Cineteca Milano, Cittadella degli Archivi), transcripts of interviews and podcasts, emails, and notes.
 In this way, together with archival sources, both the research process and the failed attempts are valorised showing the difficulties of historical investigation and restitution.

 Single-channel video | 3’01”